-that incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on the person or by changing the generally accepted understanding of the person.
+that incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on it or by changing the generally accepted understanding of it.

-25. The test to be applied is specifically, whether the Work constitutes an autobiography or a biography within the meaning of the said guidelines and if that is so determined that it incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on the person or by changing the generally accepted understanding of the person.
+24. Paragraph 7(2)(b) also provides exemption if the book qualifies as a biography or an autobiography.
+Paragraph 7(2)(b) of the guidelines states:- that incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on the person or by changing the generally accepted understanding of the person.